Barile-Macchia resolutions: Concluding Remarks, Conjectures and Questions

+\begin{question} What is the smallest example, in terms of the number of variables, of a monomial ideal that is not bridge-friendly or does not have a minimal Barile-Macchia resolution? \end{question}

-In order to find a monomial ideal that is not bridge-minimal, one can find an ideal whose Betti numbers depend on $\textrm{char} (\Bbbk) $ or minimal free resolution is not cellular, i.e., not supported by any CW-complex, by Corollary \ref{cor:subset_ind}.
-The smallest example of a monomial ideal whose Betti numbers depend on $\textrm{char} (\Bbbk) $ is the Stanley-Reisner ideal of a minimal triangulation of $\mathbb{R}P^2$ in a polynomial ring of dimension $6$ (see \cite{BH98}).
-On the other hand, the smallest example of a monomial ideals whose minimal free resolution is not cellular is a nearly Scarf ideal in a polynomial ring of dimension $284$ \cite[Lemma 3]{Vel08}.
-Therefore, these two examples provide an upper bound for Question \ref{ques:nonfriendlynorminimal}.
+Corollary \ref{cor:allidealsMorsefriendly+minimal} provide a lower bound.
+For bridge-friendliness, an upper bound was obtained in Example \ref{ex:notfriendlycycle}.
+On the other hand, to find a monomial ideal that does not have a minimal Barile-Macchia resolution, it is sufficient find an ideal whose Betti numbers depend on $\textrm{char} (\Bbbk) $ or minimal free resolution is not cellular, i.e., not supported by any CW-complex (\cite[Proposition ~2.2]{BW02}).
+The smallest example of the former is the Stanley-Reisner ideal of a minimal triangulation of $\mathbb{R}P^2$ in a polynomial ring of dimension $6$ (see \cite{BH98}) while that of the latter is a nearly Scarf ideal in a polynomial ring of dimension $284$ \cite[Lemma 3]{Vel08}.
+Therefore, these two examples provide an upper bound for Question \ref{ques:nonfriendlynorminimal2}.

+Let $I$ be one of the ideals considered in this paper, namely edge ideals of weighted oriented forests or cycles.
+Notice that if $I$ has a minimal Barile-Macchia resolution, then so does a monomial ideal $J$ where $\G(J)\subseteq \G(I)$.
+Motivated by this observation, we pose the following question:

+\begin{question} Let $I$ and $J$ be monomial ideals where $\G(J)\subseteq \G(I)$.
+If $I$ has a minimal Barile-Macchia resolution, does $J$ have one as well? \end{question}

 Free resolutions of an ideal may depend on $\textrm{char} (\Bbbk) $.
 However, for all monomial ideals, one can find a free resolution that does not (e.g., Taylor, Lyubeznik or Barile-Macchia resolutions).
 This is true even for monomial ideals whose minimal free resolutions depend on $\textrm{char} (\Bbbk) $.
 Then, it is natural to ask whether one can identify the shortest length of such a resolution.
 This question is one of the motivations behind our work in Section \ref{sec:comparison}.
 Recall that Lyubeznik resolutions are closer to minimal than Taylor resolutions.
-So, in Theorem \ref{BridgevsLyu2}, we compared the Lyubeznik and Barile-Macchia resolutions with respect to a fixed ordering with the hope of obtaining an insight into this last question.
-As the next step, we ask whether similar results as in Theorem \ref{BridgevsLyu2} hold for those with respect to different orderings.
-Numerous examples suggest the following conjecture:
+So, in Theorem \ref{BridgevsLyu}, we compared the Lyubeznik and Barile-Macchia resolutions with respect to a fixed ordering with the hope of obtaining an insight into this last question.
+As the next step, we ask whether similar results as in Theorem \ref{BridgevsLyu} hold for those with respect to different orderings.
+Numerous examples suggest the following ~conjecture:

 \begin{conjecture} Let $I$ be a monomial ideal.
 If $\mathcal{F}_L$ is a Lyubeznik resolution of $R/I$, then there exists a Barile-Macchia resolution $\mathcal{F}_B$ of $I$ such that $\rank (\mathcal{F}_B)_i\leq \rank (\mathcal{F}_L)_i$ for each $i\in \mathbb{Z}$. \end{conjecture}